olivierodo/http-moxy/README.md

 # HTTP Moxy (WIP)

-> A light mock http proxy supporting your E2E automation test to mock external dependencies through an http_proxy (inspired by https://httpdump.io)
+> A light mock http proxy tool to support your End to End automation test.
+The best way to  mock external API dependencies through (inspired by https://httpdump.io)

 ## Description

 ### What is the problem we try to solve ?

-Test automation are great, we all love it.
-However nowaday we all relay a lof on Saas services to extend our business or fasten our delivery (ex: google map, firebase, twilio)
+Test automation is the key component of a software quality, we all love it.
+However nowaday we all relay a lot on Saas services to fasten our product delivery (ex: google map, firebase, twilio, etc...)
-From a development perspective those tool are awesome, from a test perspective...
-It's another challenge to test the E2E product...
+From a development perspective those tool are awesome, but from a test automation perspective...
+This is where the challenge start.

-We all know that dependencies are the real challenge on E2E tests.
+**In the E2E automation tests world External dependencies are HELL!!!**

-This is where **HTTP MOXY** comes into the picture.
+This is how  **HTTP MOXY** starts growing in our mind...
+To solve that remaining pain.

-**Http Moxy** is just a simple http proxy __BUT__ it provides an ability to mock the http request.
+Basically **Http Moxy** is just a simple http proxy __BUT__ it provides an ability to mock the http request.

+As a http proxy, *Moxy* doesn't bring any changes in  the way software engineers are coding.

+### Fundamentals

-The Http Moxy tool is born from understanding that external dependencies are not a part of our scope...
-They supposed to have their own End to End test, **however** it's a part of our scope to test the mapping from our business object to the external object.
+**Http Moxy** is born from the insight that as a business project QA, external dependencies are not a part of my scope...
+Why should i test again the external service (i believe they should have their own End to End test)
+**However** it's a part of my scope to test the mapping from my business object to the external interface.

-Luckely **Rest APIs** are now a key standard to connect 2 systems together.
-Then the http moxy is borned.
+Luckely **Rest APIs** are now a key standard to connect 2 systems.
+**http moxy** is borned to serve you as middle man between between 2 systems to listen and mock the response from the external party.

 Example:
-* We have a nice api from our backend that send sms through the api `POST /api/send/sms` with a simple body containing the message
+* We have a nice api from our backend that send sms through the request`POST http://localhost/api/send/sms` with a simple body containing the message
-* The backend has a dependency with the sms provider, throught the send api service `POST http://sms-provider.test/sendSms` but it's not rest
+* This backend has a dependency with a sms provider and needs to use the external api service `POST http://sms-provider.io/sendSms`
-* *What we want to test is that our backend translates properly the calls from `POST /api/send/sms` to `POST http://sms-provider.test/sendSms`*
+* *What we want is to test that our backend translates properly the calls from `POST /api/send/sms` to `POST http://sms-provider.test/sendSms`*

+---

 ### How does it works ?